LowCostCustoms/sonar-scanner-action/README.md

 **Default value**: "sonarsource/sonar-scanner-cli:latest"

-The name and tag of the docker image containing sonar-scanner-cli tool.
+The name and tag of the docker image containing the sonar-scanner-cli tool.

 ### wait-for-quality-gate